 Where does therapy take place?

 The counsellor will have a suitable room in a safe and confidential setting.
-If you are unable to travel, some counsellors/therapists may agree to visit you at home.
+If you are unable to travel, some counsellors can offer telephone and online counselling.

 What happens during a typical session?